isomerpages/moe-changkatchangisec/_experience-at-changkat/Sec One Registration.md

 </li>
 <li>
 <p>Students are to bring their water bottle, snacks, writing materials and
 school tie.
-A digital thermometer will be provided to every student on the first day.</p>
+A digital thermometer will be provided to every student in the first week of school.</p>
 </li>
 <li>
 <p>There will be a 30-minute recess on the first day.
 A simple recess meal